-- Payments for ecosystem services provided by watersheds. - Improved allocation of rights to freshwater resources to align incentives with conservation needs. - Increased transparency of information regarding water management and improved representation of marginalized stakeholders. - Development of water markets. - Increased emphasis on the use of the natural environment and measures other than dams and levees for flood control. - Investment in science and technology to increase the efficiency of water use in agriculture.
+- Payments for ecosystem services provided by watersheds. - Improved allocation of rights to freshwater resources to align incentives with conservation needs. - Increased transparency of information regarding water management and improved representation of marginalized stakeholders. - Development of water markets and water pricing. - Increased emphasis on the use of the natural environment and nonstructural measures for flood control.